-We all have feminine and masculine energy regardless of our gender or orientation.
-You’ll tend to show up somewhere on the feminine to masculine spectrum in romantic relationships; (for example with a very masculine or feminine baseline, or sit more towards the middle) and be most attractive to partners who show up in an equal but opposite polarity .
+We all have masculine energy and feminine energy – regardless of gender or orientation.
+You’ll show up on the feminine to masculine spectrum in romantic relationships; and be most attractive to partners in an equal but opposite polarity .
 Here we’ll explore how masculine and feminine energy show up for you.

-Masculine and feminine energy can show up in strong, mature (higher-self, or love-based); or weak, immature (egoic, or fear-based) ways.
-Here are some examples of how I see mature and immature masculine and feminine energy traits can show up:
+Here are some examples of how I see mature and immature masculine energy and feminine energy traits showing up:

 In our strong or mature masculine and feminine energies; we act from a place of love and connection to ourselves, others and the world around us.
 When showing up in our immature energies, we act from a place of fear, perceived lack, individualism and ego.
 We all slip into different aspects at different times, but it’s something we can work on if we want to.